-St Endellion is a collegiate church with four prebends, one of which is held by the rector of the parish and the others are held as honorary positions by senior clergy of the diocese.
+St Endellion is a collegiate church with six prebends, one of which is held by the rector of the parish and the others are held as honorary positions by senior clergy and laity of the diocese.
 Despite formal abolition in 1548 the prebends were restored and continue to the present day.
 A new ecclesiastical parish at Port Isaac was created out of the parish in 1913.
 Both are within the civil parish of St Endellion.

 St Endellion depends upon many people who give of their time and expertise to help these places continue to be vibrant, beautiful and sacred places.
 From our churchwardens, organists, bellringers and sacristans to our Church council members, flower arrangers, and many more we are dependent upon their dedicated, voluntary work.
 We are grateful for all the support we receive from our Friends and from the Festival trust.